ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 32.md

 ---

-When they re-emerge from the bathing chamber there's knocking at the suite door and Dain moves to answer it.
+When they re-emerge from the bathing chamber there's knocking at the suite door and Dain moves to answer it, breaking away from Sloane and Imogen and Maiselle's confused stares.

 *"It's Second Squad, the thirds and other second years."* Sloane informs him.

-She drops onto the sofa next to Imogen, leaning onto the older woman in a way that makes him want to wedge himself between the two,
+She sags onto the sofa next to Imogen, leaning onto the older woman in a way that makes him want to wedge himself between the two,

 *"I have a feeling today is the day Fourth Wing drops in to check on you."*